cec-wang/Amazon-sells-processing/README.md

   - df: dataframe (of the result extracted from Amazon website)
 - OUTPUT:
   - Histogram of price distrbution of all products.
+  - Dictionary of mean, min, max and stdev of the prices

+`ratings_analysis(df)`:analyze price from the product title
+- INPUT:
+  - df: dataframe (of the result extracted from Amazon website)
+- OUTPUT:
+  - One scatter plot of ratings distribution for the top products
+  - Histogram of ratings distrbution of all products.
+  - Dataframe of the mean, min, max and stdev in ratings in top 10, 50 and 100 products

+`ratings_analysis(df)`:analyze price from the product title
+- INPUT:
+  - df: dataframe (of the result extracted from Amazon website)
-  -
+- OUTPUT:
+  - One scatter plot of ratings distribution for the top products
+  - Histogram of ratings distrbution of all products.
+  - Dataframe of the mean, min, max and stdev in ratings in top 10, 50 and 100 products

 `plot_sales(df)`: plot the sales data

-INPUT:
+- INPUT:
   - df: (Dataframe) of the cleaned x-ray data
-OUTPUT:
+- OUTPUT:
   - plot consisting of 4 graphs:
   1. Sales vs. BSR
   2. Revenue vs. BSR
   3. Sales vs. # within category
   4. BSR vs. # within category

+## Modelling
 `one_ele_poly(x, beta_1, beta_2)`:
 A single element polyniomial model used to model the BSR vs. # within category
 - INPUT:
   - x: varibale
   - beta_1, beta_2: constant for the model
 - OUTPUT:
   - y

 `exp(x, beta_1, beta_2, beta_3)`:
 An exponential model used to model the BSR vs. # within category